How to Format USB Drives in Linux

 A pop-up containing warning message.

-The GParted formats the drive.
+The GParted program formats the drive.
 The time required for the formatting process varies depending on the size and type of the USB drive.

 3. Click the Close button to exit the menu when the operation completes.